artemyarulin/clojure-clojurescript-buck/README.md

 ## Status

-I'm using it everywhere for Clojure and ClojureScript open source and not projects.
+I'm using it everywhere for Clojure and ClojureScript open source and not projects, although it's still an alpha quality - many corner cases are not covered.
 Right way of doing staff would be extending Buck, but for now it's too big task for me